 Geothermal energy harnesses the earth’s stable temperature to provide heating and cooling and typically generates around 40% in energy savings compared to a traditional system.
 AWM’s energy solution goes even further with a 105% improvement over a traditional system.
 The annual energy saving, in terms of CO2, is the equivalent of taking 88 buses off the road.

 We understand this to be the first system in the world to use multiple large water source heat pumps and chillers with electromagnetic oil free bearing compressors in a geothermal application.
-The system provides a reliable and 100% renewable energy solution that uses air source heat pumps and is fully electrified.
+The system provides a reliable and 100% renewable energy solution that is fully electrified.

 Another important feature that makes the system work so effectively is that all the geothermal machines are set up in a centralised plant arrangement, within a central energy precinct, avoiding the distribution of hundreds of small geothermal units throughout the site.
 The centralised system also allows the 5 buildings connected on the site to share a common system and gain benefits from diversity in operation.
 It’s the combination of these elements that make up Australia’s biggest geothermal system.